 TAI CHI NOTEBOOK:

-Study Topics en route to a Black Sash
+Study Topics for the Black Sash

 I am studying with Master Instructor Thomas Gohring.
 A black sash in Tai Chi normally takes about three years to achieve, and although it is primarily something learned by doing, there is a good bit of material to be learned by rote, studied and internalized.
 This is part of Tai Chi's appeal: it has a rich intellectual and meditative component.

-I am using this section of Pommelhouse to compile study notes, practice guides, and above all links to videos for everything I will need to know to get my black sash.
-As I am only about halfway there, the notebook will be under construction for a while yet.
-[Disclaimer]
+I use this section of Pommelhouse to compile study notes, practice guides, and above all links to videos for required black sash skills[Disclaimer]

 The Sashes